 Reduces the Risk of Chronic Diseases

 Many people suffer from chronic diseases, such as cardiovascular disease and diabetes.
 But the good news is that a plant-based diet can actually help prevent and even treat these diseases (x).
-Cardiovascular disease is the most common cause of death in the Western world and one study studied an elderly woman with angina who switched to a plant-based diet.
+Cardiovascular disease is the most common cause of death in the Western world.
+One case studied an elderly woman with angina who switched to a plant-based diet.
 Her condition nearly cleared after the switch and returned when she went back to her previous diet (x).

 Lowers the Risk of Certain Cancers